raj-gun/NonSysID/supplimentray_information/README.md

 <tr>
 <td>

-   (i) Accurately map the system’s inputs and outputs, allowing for the prediction of new, unseen data, and
+  * Accurately map the system’s inputs and outputs, allowing for the prediction of new, unseen data, and

-  (ii) Faithfully capture the underlying dynamics of the system within the model.
+  * Faithfully capture the underlying dynamics of the system within the model.

 </td>
 </tr>